 - Where: Williamstown Elementary School

 Big Sibs is a volunteer mentoring program based at Williamstown Elementary School.
 This program is for Williams students interested in forming and sustaining a one-on-one relationship with an elementary student.
 Given the meaningful and positive impact the Williams students have on the elementary school students they work with, we ask that the Williams students think seriously about this commitment before applying.
-Interested students must commit to a minimum of two semesters; many students go on to work with their Little Sib across many years.
-Big Sibs generally meet with their mentee 1-2 times per week for a 45 minute to 1.5 hour period of time; scheduling is flexible and will be determined in consultation with the Little Sib’s teacher.
+Interested students must commit to a minimum of two semesters; many students go on to work with their Little Sib for many years.
+Big Sibs generally meet with their mentee once a week for up to 45 minutes; scheduling is flexible and will be determined in consultation with the Little Sib’s teacher.